 - When using the word "system" in this manual we are referring to the user's system in which the moisture content is being measured.
 This could be a simple configuration of a pressurized gas bottle with a pressure regulator, or a complex system of dryers, filters, regulators, long tubing, valves etc. - When referring to text that is displayed on the analyzer screen, it is presented in this manual using a font that makes it stand out.

-The analyzer part number is located on the top label and also displayed upon power-up and in the About screen, the dash numbers following the main part number signify options as follows:
+The analyzer part number is displayed upon power-up and in the About screen, the dash numbers following the main part number signify options as follows: